-Clad in worn breeches, and a wool jacket, she might have been a boy if not for her long, dark hair.
+Clad in worn breeches and a wool jacket, she might have been a boy if not for her long, dark hair.
 Frankie’s mouth worked nervously, but no sound came out.
-Any minute her brothers would rush out the bank and this child would be in danger.
-She had to send her away.
+Any minute her brothers would rush out the bank.
+It wasn’t safe.
 “Look, kid, scram!”

 “How old are you anyway?”
 The girl named Misty continued, unaffected by the rebuff.
 “I never saw you around here.
 Is that red hair you got peeking out under your hat?
 I never saw a boy with red hair.
 ‘Except maybe Albert Pinkerton.
 He has red hair and freckles, and he’s—”

 Misty cocked a dark brow.
-“I’m not afraid of horses.
-It looks to me like you’ve got a handle on them . . . although you are a might skinny.
+“I ain’t afraid.
+Looks to me like you’ve got a handle on them . . . although you are a might skinny.
 Why do you have so many horses anyway?”

 Frankie was incredulous.
 Shouldn’t this girl have gone running back to her ma by now?
 Was there something wrong with her?
-Her hands itched to grab the child and shake her, scream at her, anything to send her on her way.
-Under different circumstances, she may have found the little imp charming, but right now, they were both at risk.
+Her hands itched to grab the child, shake her, scream at her—anything to send her on her way.
+She put them both at risk.

-Just as Frankie was about to do something desperate, help came from the most unlikely source—a dark-haired man charged them.
+Just as Frankie was about to do something desperate, help came from an unlikely source—a dark-haired man charged them.
 A blond followed, doing her best to keep up.

-“There you are, Misty.
-I thought you were going to wait in the wagon.”
+“There you are!”
+Worry creased his features.
+“You promised to wait in the wagon.”

 The man looked from his daughter to Frankie.
 His eyes narrowed, sizing her up.
 Finally, he extended a hand.
 “My apologies, son.
-The name’s Daniel Myers, and this chatterbox is my daughter, Misty.
-She can sure talk the bark off the trees.”
+The name’s Daniel Myers, and this chatterbox is my daughter, Misty.”

-The stranger turned his eyes on Frankie.
+The stranger turned his gaze to Frankie.
 Her already pounding heart lurched as if it might jump clear out her chest.
 Mercy!
-She had never seen eyes that blue.
+She’d never seen eyes so blue.
 She swallowed hard, trying to find her voice.
 “No problem, mister.”

-“He don’t talk much,” Misty commented to her father.
+“He don’t talk much,” Misty commented to her pa.